Maxus T60: Maxus T70

 At the 2019 Auto Shanghai, SAIC Maxus introduced a new pickup truck, the Maxus T70.
 The truck, as presented at the 2019 Auto Shanghai, is based on the "T60 Cross" model of the T60, as both trucks have identical paint kit and similar accessories.
 The T70 is the first Maxus pickup to include the new SAIC-GM π engine that will be used in all new Maxus vehicles.

+The T70 is sold as "Maxus Tornado 70 Pro" in Saudi Arabia, with a unique front grille.

 In July 2020, the Maxus NEW Concept pickup truck was unveiled at the Chengdu Auto Show, intended as a test-bed for the successor of the T70.

 The T70 is powered by either a 160 kW, 350 Nm twin-turbo or 120 kW, 375 Nm single turbo 2.0 litre "SAIC π" Euro 6b diesel engine, developed jointly with GM and manufactured by SDEC.
 A six-speed automatic is paired with both engines.
 The T70 is the first Maxus truck with an electronic power steering system.

-The T70 includes a larger set of wheels (17-inch 6x130 Maxus "Tomahawk") and 255/55R19 Continental ContiSportContact high performance tires, front guard bars, integrated roll cage, rear trailer bar, two-color interior and new Raptor-style front grill with "MAXUS" lettering.
+The T70 includes a larger set of wheels (17-inch 6x130 Maxus "Tomahawk") and 255/55R19 Continental ContiSportContact high performance tires, front guard bars, integrated roll cage, rear trailer bar, two-color interior and new Raptor-style front grille with "MAXUS" lettering.

-In November 2021, the Maxus T70 Bull Demon King pickup truck was unveiled as the production version of the July 2020 concept Chengdu Auto Show.